 It’s believed that the general freedom of activity, social cohesion, and lack of class hierarchy may have drawn women (who had many rules guiding their behavior in their “modern society”) and lower class men (who had a tough time rising in status) into the fold.
 The funny thing is, despite being a more “civilized” culture, almost no Indian ever wanted to stay and be a part of the settler’s society.

 From a personal perspective, part of why I am drawn to startups is the sense of social cohesion and close knit bonds.
 I felt that most deeply when I was training as a gymnast at Stanford.
 I spent 4+ hours a day with my teammates.
 We took the same classes, lived together, traveled together, and are together.
 We worked hard, faced physical danger, faced down competitors, and won glory for team and our school.
 Few things more satisfying than having a small group of people united and working towards an important, deeply held goal.

-Another idea that really struck me while reading Tribe was the idea that people need to be around other people.
+Another idea that really struck me while reading Tribes was the idea that people need to be around other people.
 People who experience trauma are able to recover much faster when they are in a more inclusive society with a high degree of interaction than people who are highly rigid class based society.
 Lonely people are more likely to be depressed and face a higher mortality rate.